Mossop/vscode-searchfox/README.md

 ## Features

-Adds a new command to VS Code to search Searchfox for a given keyword.
-You can access the command from the command palette or from the context menu of an open editor where it will search for the keyword under the cursor or the current selection.
-The command can alwo be launched by pressing Alt+S.
+Adds new commands to VS Code to search Searchfox for keywords.
+You can access the commands from the command palette, from keyboard shortcuts or from the editor context menu.

+* Alt+S: Search for the text selected or under the cursor in the editor.
+* Alt+Shift+S: Ask for the text to search for.

 ## Requirements